forki/pushtray/README.md

 **Other distros**

 1. Follow [this guide](http://fsharp.org/use/linux/) to install Mono and F#.
-2. Install `gtk-sharp-3` and `notify-sharp-3`.
-They should be available from your distro's package manager.
-If they're not found try some variations (e.g. `notify-sharp3` or `notify-sharp-3.0`).
+2. Install `gtk-sharp-3` and `notify-sharp-3` from your distro's package manager.
+You might have to search around a bit for the correct package.
+For example, on Ubuntu `notify-sharp-3` is known as `libnotify3.0-cil`.
 3. Then just clone the repo and run Make as shown above.

 ### Similar projects